yash5OG/PythonAPIChallenge-W6-Y5/README.md

 UC Berkeley Bootcamp - Python API Challenge

+##Note the API Keys file does not have valid API keys, use your own API keys to reperform.

+Instruction below are from Course website

 Background
 Whether financial, political, or social – data’s true power lies in its ability to answer questions definitively.
 So let’s take what you’ve learned about Python requests, APIs, and JSON traversals to answer a fundamental question: “What’s the weather like as we approach the equator?”